- T3's Top Picks

 Reasons to avoid

-That smaller panel, at 8.3-inches, delivers a wide-colour gamut, high resolution, plus there's Apple Pencil support should you want to draw or sketch.
-Being such a small size and weighing barely anything also makes it the ideal 'throw it in your bag' everyday companion.
-It’s also great for games or entertainment.
+That smaller panel, at 8.3-inches, delivers a wide-colour gamut and high resolution, plus there's sophisticated Apple Pencil support should you want to draw or sketch.
+Being so lightweight also makes it the ideal 'throw it in your bag' everyday companion.
+It’s great for games or entertainment as well.

 Specifications